The Best Productivity Hacks I Use Every Day

 Plan Your Day the Night Before

-There’s nothing worse than starting the day without a clue of what needs to be done.
-I take 10 minutes every evening to plan my next day.
+Even though I am a morning person all the way, I don’t like starting the day without a clue of what needs to be done.
+Ideally, I take 10 minutes every evening to plan my next day.

 My Simple Process:

-Taking a few minutes in the evening makes a big difference in the morning.
+Taking those few minutes in the evening makes a big difference in the morning.
 What you need to do:

 Take Care of Your Energy Levels